badmotorfinger/linqpadspy/README.md

 ### Known issues

 * On occasion you'll get a COM interop exception.
+* Selecting mscorlib from the assembly list will generate an exception.
 * The first decompilation can be slow but will be quicker thereafter.